Documentation Index

 • {index} - is the starting index of the alerts to include in the list.
 This parameter is optional and defaults to 0 if not specified.

-• {count} - is maximum number of alerts to return.
+• {count} - is the maximum number of alerts to return, up to a limit of 500.
 This parameter is optional and defaults to 100 if not specified.

 • {order} - is a string containing the name of the attribute to sort on.
 This parameter is optional.